Anyone who’s ever looked up anything online knows how frustrating it is when you don’t quickly find the answer you’re searching for.

 - Poor copy that doesn’t answer your visitor’s questions and help them solve their problem.
 It doesn’t matter how “clever” the writing is, it doesn’t matter how much information you pack into it, it doesn’t matter whether it’s humorous or full of scholarly expertise.

-Fortunately, today it’s really easier to diagnose clarity problems than you might imagine.
+Fortunately, today it’s easier to diagnose clarity problems than you might imagine.

 Avoid “clever” design that annoys and distracts

-There are a surprising number of graphic designers working into website design who think that clever design is all that matters.
+There are a surprising number of graphic designers working in website design who think that clever design is all that matters.

 They have no idea about conversion-focused website design principles, and they’re often seduced by the “latest, greatest” design trends, where “unique” and “cool” triumph.

-You can spot them by the way they use unconventional navigation, layouts that don’t make logical sense, bright coloured backgrounds and busy images.
+You can spot them by the way they use unconventional navigation, layouts that don’t make logical sense, bright-colored backgrounds, and busy images.
 Some are in love with distracting animations and parallax effects, moving background elements that follow your cursor around the screen.
 Often the effects they use take so long to load and are so irritating that visitors just get frustrated and leave.

-Then there are websites that are super-minimal design – They don’t have enough written on them to give you clarity about their offer or how you will benefit from it.
+Then some websites are super-minimal design – They don’t have enough written on them to give you clarity about their offer or how you will benefit from it.